-- Doing On-Farm Research: Jan.
-21, 10 am, Ontario Soil Network Conference Andy Van Niekerk, Dr. Sarah Larsen, Dr. Ian Scott, and other LL-ON farmers & researchers discuss their on-farm research ... and help you plan your own trials!
+- Doing On-Farm Research: Hosted by the Ontario Soil Network.
+Andy Van Niekerk, Dr. Sarah Larsen, Dr. Ian Scott, and other LL-ON farmers & researchers discuss their on-farm research ... and help you plan your own on-farm research trials.

-- Grazing Cover Crops: Feb 8, 1pm, OSCIA’s Annual General Meeting Mike Groot, Steve Sickle, Christine O’Reilly and others discuss how to integrate grazing livestock into your crop rotation, and what it does for your soil and your bottom line.
+- Grazing Cover Crops: Hosted by Ontario Soil and Crop Improvement Association.
+Mike Groot, Andy Van Niekerk, Dr. Lori Phillips, Steve Sickle and Christine O’Reilly discuss how to integrate grazing livestock into your crop rotation, and what it does for your soil and your bottom line.

 - Full time cover crops: Hosted by the Innovative Farmers Association of Ontario.
 Woody Van Arkel, Ken Laing, Dr. Xueming Yang and Anne Verhallen discuss perennial cover crop strips, planted green field crops and vegetables; taking cover crops to a whole new level.

 - Healthy Soil, Clean Water: Hosted by Essex Region Conservation Authority Henry Denotter, Dr. Katie Stammler and others discuss farming to reduce nutrient loss.
 This will include results of watershed and edge-of-field water quality monitoring from Living Lab-ON and ONFARM with Essex Region, Upper Thames and Lower Thames Conservation Authorities.

 Innovations in small grains